Vietnam.vn - Nền tảng quảng bá Việt Nam

 Many SIM card dealers may be fined for violations in managing prepaid subscriber information, following this large-scale inspection.

-This is the second time the Ministry of Information and Communications has targeted a large-scale inspection of agents.
+This is the second time the Ministry of Information and Communications has targeted a large-scale inspection of the agency.
 Previously, from October 1, 2019 to November 20, 2019, the Ministry of Information and Communications conducted a large-scale inspection of mobile subscriber information management.
 After the inspection, the Departments of Information and Communications fined 12 branches and 21 telecommunications service providers with a total fine of VND 417.25 million.

 The Ministry of Information and Communications said that this large-scale inspection will severely punish agents who register a large number of SIM cards and then sell them on the market.
 Many SIM card agents will be punished for violating prepaid subscriber information management.
 In addition, those who hire students, freelancers, etc. to register a large number of SIM cards and then sell them will be detected and severely punished.
 Individuals who register SIM cards for these subjects will also be punished.
 This inspection will be a strong measure to standardize subscriber information.